-- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who subsequently violates these rules if the company fails to take action once it is made aware of their violation.
+- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who subsequently violates these rules if the company fails to take action once it is made aware of its violation.

 Does LLC Include Liability Insurance?

 The majority of limited liability entities choose the business insurance that can cover the most prominent risks.